Policies & Procedures

 Main Library Green Room and Conference Rooms (4 West):

 The Green Room is an all-purpose room for events and activities related to the promotion of the Libraries' collections and services.
 For a nominal fee, it can be reserved for other MSU events or workshops on a case-by-case basis.
 Here are details on setup and fee options.
 This room is not available to the general public.
-Inquiries should be directed to Birdie Beckwith or Terri Miller.
+Inquiries should be directed to Lisa Denison or Terri Miller.

 The Conference Rooms on the 4th Floor are for staff use only.